adrianlwn/MScProject_OptSensors_GP/initial papers/Natural ventilation in cities- the implications of fluid mechanics.md

 ### Key Ideas of Abstract
 What ?
-- Project **Managing Air for Green Inner Cities** (MAGIC) What for ?
+- Project **Managing Air for Green Inner Cities** (MAGIC)

+What for ?
 - measurements and modelling to investigate the connections between **external** and **internal** conditions: impact of **urban airflow** on the natural ventilation of a building.

-- Test Site : chosen so that the levels of external polluants can enter from polluted road or clean courtyard => significant difference.
+Test Site : chosen so that the levels of external polluants can enter from polluted road or clean courtyard =\> significant difference.

-- Measurements :
+Measurements :
   - temperature,
   - relative humidity,
   - local wind,
   - solar radiation,
   - levels of carbon monoxide (CO),
   - carbon dioxide (CO2)

-- Measurement location :
+Measurement location :
   - inside and outside the building to assess the indoor–outdoor exchange flows

+Modeling :
+- Wind tunnel : external flow around the test site was modelled in an urban boundary layer
+- Simulation : incorporation of large- eddy-simulation model, Fluidity, and the results compared with monitoring data taken both within the building and from the surrounding area.
+In particular, the effects of street layout and associated street canyons, of roof geometry and the wakes of nearby tall buildings were examined.

 ## Limitations